ionlymadethisaccountforjavascript/Frequency-Encoded-2PEF-on-retina/README.md

 ```
 py run_comparison.py
 ```
-when you're CDed into your project directory.
+when your file path is set to your project directory.

+The aim of the simulation is to essentially show that there is an improvement in image quality when conducting TPEF along with Frequency Encoding.